 Procurement Glossary

-Exchange rate clause: definition, application and contract design
+Exchange rate clause: definition, application, and contract drafting

 November 19, 2025

-In international contracts, an exchange rate clause regulates the allocation of currency risks between the contracting parties.
-It protects against incalculable cost increases due to currency fluctuations and creates planning security for long-term procurement contracts.
-Find out below how exchange rate clauses work, which contract design is optimal and which KPIs are used to measure success.
+An exchange rate clause regulates the distribution of currency risks between the contracting parties in international contracts.
+It protects against unpredictable cost increases due to currency fluctuations and creates planning security for long-term procurement contracts.
+Find out below how exchange rate clauses work, which contract design is optimal, and which KPIs can be used to measure success.

 Key Facts

-- Exchange rate clauses allocate currency risks fairly between contracting parties
+- Exchange rate clauses distribute currency risks fairly between contracting parties

-- Typical thresholds are 3-5% price deviation from the base price
+- Typical thresholds are 3-5% deviation from the base price.

 - Mainly used for international contracts with a term of more than 12 months